Verner W. Clapp: Library of Congress reorganization

 In 1939, Archibald MacLeish took over as Librarian of Congress from Putnam, who had served as Librarian for forty years.
 Following recommendations of the Librarian's Committee, consisting of three outside technical experts, and with Clapp's close guidance and direct input, MacLeish reorganized the Library's 35 administrative units into three departments (excepting statutory offices of Copyright and the Law Library), Administrative, Reference, and Processing, placing Clapp as budget officer and administrative assistant of the Administrative Department, overseeing personnel, accounting, buildings and grounds and publications.
 In 1943, MacLeish moved all acquisition activities into a new Acquisitions Department headed by Clapp (and abolishing the Administrative Department).

 Clapp remained at the Library until 1956, having served as Chief Assistant Librarian and Acting Librarian, roles and events for which are outlined below.

 Preservation of the Declaration of Independence during World War II

-In 1940, Great Britain sent to the United States the Lincoln Cathedral copy of the Magna Carta for its protection.
+In 1940, Great Britain sent to the United States the Lincoln Cathedral copy of Magna Carta for its protection.
 Following U.S. entry to the War, Clapp was charged with oversight and protection of that document and other important documents, including the Declaration of Independence, the Articles of Confederation, and the U.S. Constitution, as well as a Gutenberg Bible and the Library's extensive collection of Stradivarius violins.
 Clapp coordinated the move of these documents and artifacts to the United States Bullion Depository at Fort Knox, Kentucky, and, most importantly, their proper protection from atmospheric exposure and deteriorating conditions by placing them in waterproof, hermetically sealed containers.
 Other materials were moved to fireproof buildings at several universities, and over 8 million catalog cards were microfilmed for duplication.